GilbertMena/li3_rest/README.md

 This routes look complex in the first place, but they try to be as flexible as possible.
 You can pass all default ids (both MongoDB and for relational databases) and always an optional type (like `json`).
+If you want, you can set the `type_support` through the options for the resource in your routes file to false to not create the routes with the optional regex.

 With the default resource activated, you can use the following URIs.

 	GET /posts or /posts.json => Show a list of available posts